vasco-data-security/MYDIGIPASS-doc/source/index.html.md

 e   | exponent of the JWK
 use | used for signature only

-Note that these headers are set in the response too:
+Note that these headers are set in the response and should also be set on your own JWKS endpoint:

 Header          | Value
 ---             | ---